 A seller is not allowed to mislead you to convince you to buy something.
 If you relied on a representation by the seller that was misleading or deceiving, you may be able to cancel the contract if the representation related to a condition in the contract.

-If the representation related to a non-essential term of the contract, you would be entitled to damages to compensate you for any loss you suffered.
+If the representation related to a non-essential term of the contract, you’re only entitled to damages to compensate you for any loss you suffered.

 If the seller acted unfairly towards you

-If the seller did something unfair or knowingly took advantage of you, any agreement you sign is not binding on you.
+If the seller did something unfair or knowingly took advantage of you, any agreement you sign is not binding.
 You can cancel the contract.

 If you change your mind

-With some purchases and contracts, you can change your mind during a “cooling-off period," or the seller may have a return policy.
+With some purchases and contracts, you can change your mind during a “cooling-off period.”
 See our guidance on if you change your mind.

-Once you understand your legal rights and options, decide what outcome you are seeking.
+Once you understand your legal rights and options, decide what outcome you’re seeking.
 Do you want to return the item and get your money back?
 Do you want to keep the item but get things put right?